MicrosoftDocs/win32/desktop-src/WmiSdk/swbemmethodset.md

 ---
-Description: 'An SWbemMethodSet object is a collection of SWbemMethod objects.
+Description: An SWbemMethodSet object is a collection of SWbemMethod objects.
 Items are retrieved using the Item method.
 For more information, see Accessing a Collection.
-This object cannot be created by the VBScript CreateObject call.'
+This object cannot be created by the VBScript CreateObject call.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '0ca2601f-ed40-472e-b4f2-eee750c8c8d1'
+ms.assetid: 0ca2601f-ed40-472e-b4f2-eee750c8c8d1
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: SWbemMethodSet object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # SWbemMethodSet object